Tilian Pearson: Emarosa

-2012–present: Dance Gavin Dance
+2012–2024: Dance Gavin Dance

 Acceptance Speech and Instant Gratification

 Following the departure of Jonny Craig on August 21, 2012, it was rumored that Pearson would be serving as a touring member to pursue clean vocal duties for Dance Gavin Dance.
 Despite the fact that Pearson was in the midst of recording his full-length album Material Me (2013), he subsequently became a permanent member.
-Pearson recorded vocals for the band's fifth studio album, Acceptance Speech, which was released on October 8, 2013 on Rise Records, a record label he was previously signed to with his former group Tides of Man.
+Pearson recorded vocals for the band's fifth album, Acceptance Speech, which was released on October 8, 2013, on Rise Records, a record label he was previously signed to with his former group Tides of Man.
 Acceptance Speech received mixed to positive reviews from critics upon its release.
-The band embarked on The Acceptance Speech Tour on April 16 in Seattle, Washington and concluded on May 17, 2014 in Denver, Colorado.
+The band embarked on The Acceptance Speech Tour on April 16 in Seattle, Washington, and concluded on May 17, 2014, in Denver, Colorado.
 On September 14, 2014, it was announced that the band was to headline the annual Rise Records tour beginning on November 16 in Seattle.
-The tour concluded in Santa Cruz, California on December 7, 2014 with supporting acts SECRETS, Alive Like Me, and Defeat The Low.
+The tour concluded in Santa Cruz, California, on December 7, 2014, with supporting acts SECRETS, Alive Like Me, and Defeat The Low.

-On February 9, 2015, it was announced that Dance Gavin Dance were releasing their sixth studio album, Instant Gratification on April 14, 2015 through Rise Records, being the second album featuring Pearson on vocals.
-"On the Run" was released as the lead single on February 12, 2015 and the second single, "We Own the Night", was released on March 13, 2015.
+On February 9, 2015, it was announced that Dance Gavin Dance were releasing their sixth album, Instant Gratification on April 14, 2015 through Rise Records, being the second album featuring Pearson on vocals.
+"On the Run" was released as the lead single on February 12, 2015, and the second single, "We Own the Night", was released on March 13, 2015.
 In support of the album, the band embarked on the Instant Gratification Tour and served as supporting acts on the Take Action!
 Tour with metalcore band Memphis May Fire, Palisades, and Crown the Empire.
 Tilian toured with Dance Gavin Dance throughout November and December 2015 on the 10 year anniversary tour with supporting acts Slaves, A Lot Like Birds, Dayshell, and Strawberry Girls.
 Throughout the tour, Tilian switched out as lead vocalist with the band's former vocalists Jonny Craig and Kurt Travis.
-The group, as well as Craig and Travis, embarked on the second leg of the 10 year anniversary tour in Europe in November 2016.
+The group, as well as Craig and Travis, embarked on the second leg of the 10th-anniversary tour in Europe in November 2016.